science

 Formulated for how your body works

-Because mental health is not all in your head
+Because mental wellness is not all in your head

-It builds gradually within the body and shows up as familiar, everyday symptoms like:
+Exhaustion, weariness and unease first show up as familiar, everyday symptoms like:

 low energy ✦ inability to sleep ✦ lack of focus ✦ brain fog ✦ reduced patience ✦ slow recovery ✦ digestion issues ✦ decreased immunity